From BR Bullpen

-Dwight Evans was one of the finest defensive right fielders of his time, winning eight Gold Glove Awards (1976, 1978, 1979 & 1981-1985) despite playing in Fenway Park, one the toughest right fields in the majors.
+Dwight Evans was drafted out of Chatsworth High School, in California in 1969.
+This same high school would later produce both Mike Moustakas and Matt Dominguez who were the highest ranked high school teammates drafted together in the first round in 2007.
+Evans was one of the finest defensive right fielders of his time, winning eight Gold Glove Awards (1976, 1978, 1979 & 1981-1985) despite playing in Fenway Park, one the toughest right fields in the majors.
 Also, his throwing arm was among the best in baseball during his prime.
 Evans played for 20 seasons, and became a power hitter the second half of his career.
 He was known for hitting home runs from the leadoff spot, having a high OBP and for being a clutch hitter.

 Evans played 19 seasons for the Boston Red Sox and his last season with the Baltimore Orioles.
 He suffered a horrible beaning on August 28, 1978 at the hands of the Seattle Mariners' Mike Parrott.
 He batted in the Hriniak/Lau style, with a low, flat swing.
 He held the bat pointing nearly at the catcher, then whipped it through the strike zone.
 He was considered a great defensive right fielder during most of his peak with a very strong arm, although he was not a large, strong man like Jesse Barfield or Vladimir Guerrero.
 Evans played some first base and DH at the end of his career.
 Very patient at the plate, he would have been very successful as a modern Beane/Epstein type of player.